LiskArchive/lips/proposals/lip-chain_registration.md

 As mentioned above, when a new sidechain is registered on the mainchain via a registration command, a sidechain account is created in the Lisk mainchain state.
 Specifically, this implies that the corresponding key-value entries for the sidechain are added to the interoperability module store (see Figure 1).
-The values of these entries are initialized as specified in Properties, serialization, and initial values of the interoperability module LIP, concretely the `name`, `networkID`, and `initValidators` properties are computed from the sidechain registration command.
+The values of these entries are initialized as specified in Introduce Interoperability module LIP, concretely the `name`, `networkID`, and `initValidators` properties are computed from the sidechain registration command.

 This sidechain registration command also assigns a unique integer as the chain ID to the newly registered sidechain.
 This chain ID integer is also part of the key of the interoperability store entries for the registered sidechain as shown in Figure 1.